-A little before Christmas, Andrew Copson and Alice Roberts, Chief Executive and President of Humanists UK respectively, hosted an online discussion following the publication of The Little Book of Humanism, published by Humanists UK in 2020.
-I was very glad to be able to participate in this discussion and to raise a question relating to the humanist response to the current climate chaos.
+A little before Christmas, Andrew Copson and Alice Roberts, Chief Executive and President of Humanists UK respectively, hosted an online discussion following the publication in 2020 of their new book entitled The Little Book of Humanism.
+I was very glad to be able to participate in this discussion and to raise a question relating to how humanists respond to the threat posed by climate chaos.
 The book itself and the answers I received to my question have prompted me to write what follows.

 The ‘Little Book’ is essentially a collection of humanist thinking and ideas from the present day and earlier.
-It was the first chapter, entitled ‘Children of Earth’, that raised some concerns for me about how humanists respond to environmental issues.
-The chapter highlights what is for me a serious challenge for humanists on the road ahead.
+The first chapter is entitled ‘Children of Earth’ and it was this that raised some concerns for me about how humanists respond to environmental issues.
+The chapter highlights – albeit perhaps unwittingly – what I believe to be a serious challenge for humanists on the road ahead.

 This task does not require us to be more than human; however, it does require from us that we become a different kind of human.
-And much of this will depend on the values we teach our children, not simply on the grades that our failed education system can squeeze out of them.
-It depends too on how we value ourselves as reflected in what we produce, not just on the share of the profit we take from our industry.
+And much of this will depend upon the values we teach our children – and that they teach us – and not simply on the grades that our failed education system can squeeze out of high school and university graduates.
+It depends too on how we value ourselves, as reflected in what we produce, not just on the share of the profit we take from our industry.